- About Us

 When should I spay or neuter my pet?

 Spaying or neutering is an important part of caring for your pet.
 Besides eliminating unwanted litters, there are multiple health and behavioral benefits.
 Males will be better mannered and less likely to roam and several cancers are reduced or eliminated.
-Generally, we recommend spaying and neutering at six to eight months of age.

 What if my puppy or kitten gets sick?